wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/7-lab.md

 ### Get the app

-In this task, you will "get" the app and explore the its contents.
+In this task, you will "get" the app and explore its contents.

 1. In the Navigation pane, select **Apps**.